VucCPaK/graduation_project_web_app/README.md

 ## Running for localhost:
 * Starts servers with default port PostgreSQL, Keycloak, MongoDB.
 * For PostgreSQL we use default user.
+Create database "project".
 * For MongoDB we need to create a new user 'mongo' with password 'mongo'.
+Create database "pictures".
 * For Keycloak download this archive [realm-export.zip](https://github.com/VucCPaK/graduation_project/files/7854396/realm-export.zip) then log into keycloak Admin account and import file.
 * ``` git clone https://github.com/vuccpak/graduation_project.git ```
 * Run Frontend: